 - Signage permits: Many governments have restrictions on the size and location of signage.
 Look into the laws and get the relevant permissions that you need for your business.

 Now that you have a business plan and all legal permits, you can start looking for investors.
-As we know that finance is the crucial part of every business startup checklist.
+As we know that finance is a crucial part of every business startup checklist.
 But before you do that, estimate how much you will need to get your business started.
 These expenses include:

 - Research costs

 - Product development costs

 - Other miscellaneous costs